west757/PayLES/README.md

 -   search bar
 - add pro-rated calculations for cells
 - add in exact value location from les_rectangle for index (like [87][2])
+- check for discrepancies between what PayLES would return versus what is actually on the LES for the first month
+- add loading screen after submitting LES

 long-term:
 - leave calculator